Natchiarkoil

-Natchiarkoil is a neighbourhood in Kumbakonam of Thanjavur district of Tamil Nadu state in the peninsular India.
-This place is the home town to some of most of the famous producers of traditional lamps viz., 'Kuththu Vilakku' which are made of brass.
+Natchiarkoil (also written as Nachiar/Nachiyar Koil or Kovil) is a village located in the Kumbakonam taluk of Thanjavur district, in the Indian state of Tamil Nadu.
+The settlement is administred by a village panchayat included in the Thiruvidaimarudur block.
+Nachiarkoil lamps, which are made of brass, are produced locally.

 Location

-Natchiarkoil is located at an altitude of about 46.79 m above the mean sea level with the geographic coordinates of in Kumbakonam taluk.
+Natchiarkoil is about 46.79 m above sea level with the geographic coordinates of in Kumbakonam taluk.

 Population

 As of 2011 census of India, the population of Natchiarkoil was 7,505.

 Religion

-There is a Hindu temple viz., Srinivasa Perumal Temple which is one of the 108 Divyadesams, at Natchiarkoil neighbourhood.
+Thirunarayur Nambi Temple, one of the 108 Divyadesams, is in Natchiarkoil.

 Politics

 Natchiarkoil comes under Thiruvidaimarudur state assembly constituency and Mayiladuthurai Parliamentary constituency.